SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 ```

 #### Design Questions
 1. Channels.
 Channels can be thought of as a thread safe concurrent dequeue.
-The questions is **who manages the memory or lifetime of a channel?** If channels are used for inter-thread as well as inter-container as well as thread-I/O driver communication it cannot reside in the heap of a single container or `vmc_t`.
+The question is **who manages the memory or lifetime of a channel?** If channels are used for inter-thread as well as inter-container as well as thread-I/O driver communication it cannot reside in the heap of a single container or `vmc_t`.
 For inter-container communication it should inspect the stack(s) of both containers(stacks because we can have multiple threads in each container) and when references from all stacks are dead only then it should be deallocated.

 2. Related to point 1.
 A proposed design where the entire application will have a separate memory area dedicated to channels like: